 I think that people who write software have a tremendous responsibility.
 Software controls so much of our lives.
 We communicate with technology.
 We use it for education, healthcare, and even to drive cars and make ice come out of my refrigerator.
 I have a tremendous responsibility as someone who works on software to make sure that I’m designing systems that are secure, well-performing, inclusive, and easy to use.

 But sometimes problems don’t keep me up -- I have coding nightmares a lot.
 I’ll be trapped in some control flow statement, or in HTML, and can only escape if I physically move the blocks around.
 It’s so amazing how many times I’ve come to the correct conclusion in my dreams, awoken in a cold sweat, and quickly typed something out.

 What would you have liked someone to tell you when you first got that DOS system?
-When you decided to get your master’s in computer science?
+When you decided to get your controller’s in computer science?
 When you took your first job in the field?

 I wish that someone had emphasized that it’s okay to fail.
 Especially in the USA, kids are taught that failure is bad, and we have things like participation ribbons so everyone feels like they won.

 The truth is that engineering is hard.
 You’re going to make mistakes.
 You’ll introduce a bug that will have PagerDuty light up at 3:00 a.m.
 It’s okay.
 You need to make mistakes so you can learn from them.
 Most of the reason why I got really interested in computers as a child was because I saw it as a mechanism for solving problems, but I didn’t always have the right answer.
 Even as an experienced developer, I still screw up and do the wrong thing.